-RM4() (Vicia villosa ssp. eriocarpa)
+RM4() - Vicia villosa ssp. eriocarpa

-Description: oblong, narrow leaves with medium-green foliage.
-Purple flowers, with pink inner, on stalks longer than the leaf.
-Short, beaked pods containing darkbrown, globular seed, which is bright yellow when split.
-Seed size: 4.5 g/100 seeds.
-Soft-seeded.
+Description - oblong, narrow leaves with medium green foliage.
+Purple flowers with pink inner on stalks longer than the leaf.
+Short, beaked pods containing dark brown, globular seed, which is bright yellow when split.
+Seed size is 4.5 g/100 seeds.
+Soft seeded.

-Bred by the ANVBP and released in 2014, RM4 $^{\circ}$ is a multipurpose variety that can be used for silage or hay, grazing, a manure crop or for seed.
+Bred by ANVBP and released in 2014, RM4^(h) is a multipurpose variety that can be used for silage or hay, grazing, as a manure crop or for seed.

-RM4 $^{\circ}$ has moderate early growth, better than other Woolly pod varieties.
-It produces more dry matter than Capello $^{\circ}$ and Haymaker $^{\circ}$ in low and mid-rainfall areas and is also suitable for higher-rainfall areas (>400-650 mm per year).
-Its early maturity helps RM4 $^{\circ}$ produce more dry matter than other Woolly pod varieties when the growing season finishes sharply.
+RM4^(b) has moderate early growth, better than other woolly pod varieties.
+It produces more dry matter than Capello^(b) and Haymaker^(b) in low and medium-rainfall areas and is also suitable for higher-rainfall areas (greater than 400 mm to 650 mm per year).
+Its early maturity helps RM4^(b) produce more dry matter than other woolly pod varieties when the growing season finishes sharply.
 It is excellent for improving soil nitrogen and soil structure.

-RM4^(b) is a PBR variety and can be sourced from Heritage Seeds.
+RM4^(b) is a PBR variety and seed can be sourced from Heritage Seeds.